George Washington, in his farewell address, said this about political parties and associations:

 “However combinations or associations of the above description may now and then answer popular ends, they are likely, in the course of time and things, to become potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government, destroying afterwards the very engines which have lifted them to unjust dominion.”

 Though George was clearly right, what our founding fathers missed was the chance to limit the power of parties as "potent engines" by enshrining in the U.S. Constitution the rights of the American people to a multi-party system.
+That is what we fight for here at LIV -- competitive elections, more choices, and the restraining of abuses of power.
+How do we get there is the question of the American democracy story as it unfolds before us.

 Policy — not politics • Fix problems — don’t make them.